Skip to content

 The mode requires that iCloud Backup is turned on for the Apple ID and at least one backup exists.

-- Photos: 4,256 (live library, recently deleted, and shared albums combined)
+• Photos: live library, recently deleted, and shared albums combined

-Recovery accuracy varied a lot by file type.
-Photos and contacts came back at full quality.
+Recovery accuracy varies a lot by file type.
+Photos and contacts tend to come back at full quality.

-WhatsApp messages older than 60 days came back as text, but lost their attachments. iMessages with stickers or Tapbacks lost the formatting on export.
+Older WhatsApp messages often come back as text but lose their attachments, and iMessages with stickers or Tapbacks can lose that formatting on export.

 That gap matches Apple’s own iCloud security overview, which states that 14 categories of iCloud data, including Messages and Photos, use end-to-end encryption tied to the device’s hardware key.
 Third-party tools can read what the operating system surfaces over the local pairing trust, but they can’t reassemble what end-to-end encryption was designed to keep paired-device-only.